StudyFinder

 Inclusion Criteria:

-* Patients must have a documented NPM1 mutation or KMT2A rearrangement and have either newly diagnosed or relapsed/refractory AML * Eastern Cooperative Oncology Group (ECOG) performance status of 0, 1, or 2 * Adequate liver, renal, and cardiac function according to protocol defined criteria * A female of childbearing potential must agree to use adequate contraception from the time of screening through 180 days following the last dose of study intervention.
-A male of childbearing potential must agree to use abstinence or adequate contraception from the time of screening through 90 days following the last dose of study intervention Key
+* Patients must have a documented NPM1 mutation or KMT2A rearrangement and have either newly diagnosed or relapsed/refractory AML * Those intending treatment with intensive chemotherapy in Arm C should be NPM1-m and FLT3-ITD+ with an allelic ratio ≥0.05 and eligible for FLT3-targeted treatment * Eastern Cooperative Oncology Group (ECOG) performance status of 0, 1, or 2 * Adequate liver, renal, and cardiac function according to protocol defined criteria * A female of childbearing potential must agree to use adequate contraception as well as a double barrier method from the time of screening through 180 days following the last dose of study intervention.
+A male of childbearing potential must agree to use abstinence or use a double barrier method of contraception from the time of screening through 180 days following the last dose of study intervention * Female patients of childbearing potential who receive quizartinib in Arm C should use a highly effective method of contraception during quizartinib treatment and for 7 months after the last dose Key

 Exclusion Criteria: